Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.8 =
+* Fixed some display issues for business listings

 = 3.1.7 =
 * Added the option to display only the business logo's as a logo gallery